maithili-k/iRODS-RDM-HPC-course/4-iRODS-in-HPC.md

 Final step to close the loop, is to add provenance data in the metadata of the results data object linking it to the raw data.

-Remember that metadata items in iRODS are string triples: key,value, unit.
+Remember that metadata items in iRODS are string triplets: key,value, unit.
 Try to always use standard formats to make your data interoperable with other datasets.
 Of course, there is no such template for this small processing pipeline.